 Vaccination coverage for children and mothers

 Vaccination coverage is the best indicator of the level of protection a population will have against vaccine-preventable communicable diseases.
-Coverage is closely related to levels of disease; monitoring coverage can therefore identify possible drops in immunity before levels of disease rise.
+Coverage is closely related to levels of disease; monitoring coverage identifies possible drops in immunity before levels of disease rise.

-Definitions and comparability for all the indicators discussed in this report are taken directly from the OECD report Health at a Glance 2013: OECD indicators.
+Definitions and comparability for all the indicators discussed in this report are taken directly from the OECD Health at a Glance 2017: OECD indicators.
 Detailed information about the definitions and the source and methods for each country can be found here.